Current Exhibitions at Seattle Art Museum

 Organized by the Seattle Art Museum and curated by Foong Ping, SAM’s Foster Foundation Curator of Chinese Art, this career-spanning exhibition highlights Ai as a provocateur and identifies his key strategies for disrupting artistic canons and challenging political authoritarianism.

-To learn more about this upcoming exhibit and related programs, click here.
+To learn more about this exhibit and all related programs, click here.

 Current Exhibitions at Seattle Asian Art Museum